stonejournal/github.io/about.md

 #### Alicia Svenson

 I am an architect and a student in the MA in Public History program at Northeastern University.
-Prior to resuming my studies I worked as a preservation specialist for architectural design and historic preservation consulting firms in New York and Boston, where I learned to appreciate stone in all its forms.
+Prior to starting the MA program I worked as a preservation specialist for architectural design and historic preservation consulting firms in New York and Boston, where I learned to appreciate stone in all its forms.
 This research project was designed as a final project for Northeastern's Graduate Certificate in Digital Humanities.

 #### Project Acknowledgements